Sharonevv/Data-Analysis-Portfolio/README.md

 # Sharone's Data Analysis Portfolio

 ## About
-"Hello world!"
-I’m Sharone Boois, a Data Analyst and Programmer.
-I graduated from NUST with the Bachelor of Computer Science NQF 7, based in Windhoek, Namibia.
-I'm building my portfolio through practical SQL, Excel, and Power BI projects tied to real world data and clear documentation.
+Hi, I’m Sharone!
+I graduated from NUST with a Bachelor of Computer Science, majoring in Software Development, and I’m based in Windhoek, Namibia.
+I’m building my portfolio through practical projects in SQL and Excel, working with real-world datasets and providing clear documentation to show my analytical process.
+During these projects, I have honed my ability to extract insights, identify patterns, and turn raw data into actionable information.
+I enjoy mapping processes, validating data, and structuring information in ways that support informed decision-making.
+In my free time, I explore new tools and techniques to strengthen my analytical skills and problem-solving abilities.
+I am motivated by the challenge of learning, improving, and applying data-driven thinking to real-world problems.

 ## Portfolio Projects